 Good talked with Chief Healthcare Executive about the shortage of nursing, the stress on nurses, and how healthcare leaders are going to have to think differently to retain nurses.

-When asked for the biggest problem facing the industry, “Nurses don’t want to work at the hospital bedside, and that’s where we need nurses the most.’
+When asked for the biggest problem facing the industry, Good said, “Nurses don’t want to work at the hospital bedside, and that’s where we need nurses the most."

 “How do we make bedside nursing attractive once more and get people to stay at the bedside?”
 (The story continues after the video.)